mjalt96/Just-Java/Readme.md

 Learning project from Udacity Android Basics course

-An app that simulates a coffee order ☕
+An Android App that simulates a coffee order ☕